Squeezle42/GroundhogDay/COPILOT.md

 # Time Loop: Copilot Assistance Guide

 ## Current Development Focus
-We are in the early planning and documentation phase of our Groundhog Day-inspired time loop adventure game.
-The project is currently focused on conceptualization, documentation, and planning the initial technical architecture.
+We are now beginning the initial implementation phase of our Time Loop game.
+With the documentation structure in place, we're transitioning to setting up the basic project structure, implementing the core HTML/JS prototype, and designing the storyline that will guide our game development.

 ## Active Tasks
+- Creating the basic web-based prototype with JavaScript, HTML, and CSS
+- Implementing the foundational game mechanics
-- Developing the project documentation structure
+- Developing the original storyline for the game
-- Planning the technology stack and game architecture
+- Setting up the image asset structure and requirements
-- Designing core gameplay systems focusing on the time loop mechanic
+- Creating documentation for art direction and asset needs

 ## Next Steps for Copilot Assistance

 ### Immediate (Current Session)
-- Suggest a directory structure for the game project
-- Provide insights on implementing time loop mechanics in various game engines
+- Implement core JavaScript files for the time loop game prototype
-- Help with technical planning for NPC scheduling and memory systems
+- Create the initial storyline and narrative flow
+- Design the game state management system
+- Document required image assets with specifications

 ### Short-term
-- Create boilerplate code for core game mechanics prototypes
-- Suggest implementation approaches for knowledge retention between time loops
-- Develop pseudocode for character scheduling systems
+- Develop the character interaction system
+- Implement time progression mechanics
+- Create the day/night cycle visual effects
-- Provide templates for dialogue tree structures
+- Build the dialogue system prototype
+- Design the quest tracking mechanism

 ### Medium-term
 - Assist with code implementation for day/night cycle